straussed/hyena_call_labels/README.md

 # Hyena cc23 labeling status
-Last updated on May 27, 2024
+Last updated on June 03, 2024

 ### Current state

-There are 5.25 hours of calls in 57.74 hours of total audit time.
+There are 5.38 hours of calls in 66.43 hours of total audit time.

 ### Labels by date and id